rust-lang/book/src/ch15-05-interior-mutability.md

 ### Multiple Owners of Mutable Data by Combining `Rc<T>` and `RefCell<T>`

 So why would we choose to make the tradeoffs that using `RefCell<T>` involves?
-Well, remember when we said that `Rc<T>` has to store immutable data?
+Well, remember when we said that `Rc<T>` only lets you have an immutable reference to `T`?
 Given that `RefCell<T>` is immutable, but has interior mutability, we can combine `Rc<T>` and `RefCell<T>` to get a type that's both reference counted and mutable.
 Listing 15-12 shows an example of how to do that, again going back to our cons list from Listing 15-9.
 In this example, instead of storing `i32` values in the cons list, we'll be storing `Rc<RefCell<i32>>` values.
 We want to store that type so that we can have an owner of the value that's not part of the list (the multiple owners functionality that `Rc<T>` provides), and so we can mutate the inner `i32` value (the interior mutability functionality that `RefCell<T>` provides):

 <figure>
 <span class="filename">Filename: src/main.rs</span>